Unvaccinated Quebecers will have to pay a health tax, Legault says

 "These people, they put a very important burden on our health-care network," Legault said.
 "I think it's reasonable a majority of the population is asking that there be consequences."

-Roughly 10 per cent of eligible Quebecers remain unvaccinated, but health officials say they take up about 50 per cent of COVID-19 beds in hospitals.
+Roughly 10 per cent of eligible Quebecers remain unvaccinated, but health officials have said they take up about 50 per cent of COVID-19 beds in hospitals.

 Some surgeries cancelled